velexi-research/GeometricAlgebra.jl/README.md

   * _GeometricAlgebra is registered with a local Julia package registry_.
-    The Velexi registry needs to be added to your Julia installation because GeometricAlgebra is currently registered with Velexi Julia package registry (not the default Julia package registry).
+    The Velexi registry needs to be added to your Julia installation because GeometricAlgebra is currently registered with Velexi Julia package registry (not the General Julia package registry).

 * Install the GeometricAlgebra package via the Pkg REPL.
 That's it!